maxwolf621/AZ/az-104/Test/pictures.md

 :x: From the Overview blade, you move the virtual machine to a different subscription.
 :x: From the Update management blade, you click Enable.

-## Custom DNS record
+## Custom DNS record for Custom Domain

 ![alt text](image-458.png)

-## :star::star: delete VM when change it to different RG and add Network
+## :star::star: delete VM when change it to different RG and connects a VM

 ![alt text](image-459.png)